maanikandan/Portfolio-mobile/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give me star
+- If you like this project please give it a STAR⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>